Analysis: Is there a major shake-up coming on the Seahawks’ defensive line? Critical decisions loom

 But injuries continued to be a plague.

 Avril was lost for the season — and maybe for his career — with a neck/stinger injury in the fourth game against the Colts, Bennett battled knee and plantar fascia issues and Clark had injuries to both hands and a hamstring.
-Jordan’s return was also delayed by offseason knee surgery and then after making a debut that might have been better than expected, missed three games with a knee injury.
-Jones also missed the last five games with an ankle issue while Richardson also battled an oblique injury.
+Jordan’s return was also delayed by offseason knee surgery and, after making a debut that might have been better than expected, missed three games with a knee injury.
+Jones also missed the last five games with an ankle issue while Richardson battled an oblique injury.

-When healthy, the line showed flashes of living up to the hype — in one midseason stretch Seattle held six of seven opponents to less than 98 yards rushing and 3.8 per carry, including the Eagles and Atlanta.
+When healthy, the line showed flashes of living up to the hype.
+In one midseason stretch Seattle held six of seven opponents to less than 98 yards rushing and 3.8 per carry, including the Eagles and Falcons.

-But it never became the kind of deep and consistent force as was the 2013 line — which Seattle has been trying to replicate ever since and thought it had done with the selection of McDowell and then the trade of Richardson.
+But it never became the deep and consistent force as was the 2013 line, which Seattle has been trying to replicate ever since.

 GRADE: B-minus.